 Areas of Special Interest

-Adult survivors of Parental Alienation
+Adult Children of Severe Parental Alienation and Abduction

-If you are experiencing severe agoraphobic or anxious symptoms, and find it hard to go about day to day living, I can come to your home and work closely with you, one on one to regain your confidence, self esteem and independence.
+If you are experiencing severe agoraphobic or anxious symptoms and find it hard to go about day-to-day living, I can come to your home and work closely with you, one-on-one, to regain your confidence, self-esteem and independence.
 You can even be supported fully to go out shopping or to try and achieve any activity of your choice.
 Prices for personal support are determined on an individual basis.

 Therapy for Rescue Workers

 It is often a good idea to have mediation between an employer and employee if either party feels that they are not feeling understood.
 It is important to try and do this before warnings are handed out, which can often frustrate employers and scare and intimidate employees.
-Sometimes a simple conversation can keep all parties happy and the employee can thrive in their employment.
+Sometimes, a simple conversation can keep all parties happy, and the employee can thrive in their employment.

 Ongoing counselling support through difficult times at work can often be the key to maintaining employment.
-This can be long or short term depending upon the people involved and individual needs.
-This can take many forms, from face to face work place visits, to phone support counselling.
+This can be long or short-term, depending upon the people involved and individual needs.
+This can take many forms, from face-to-face workplace visits to phone support counselling.